mengweij/mengweij/README.md

-### Hi there 👋 I'm Mengwei.
+## Hi there 👋 I'm Mengwei.
+### I'm looking for a 2024 summer internship!

 - 🎓 Currently pursuing a bachelor's degree in Computer Science at UBC.
-- 💻 A SWE intern in Korotu Technology, building VLPs(Very Lovable Products)!
+- 💻 A Software Engineer intern in [Korotu Technology](https://www.korotu.com/), building VLPs(Very Lovable Products)!
 - 💼 Five years as a consulting manager who solved numerous problems.
 - 🍎 One year as a middle school teacher who presented communication skills.
 - 👩🏻‍💻 A proud woman in tech, with a proven ability to navigate career transitions in pursuit of my passion.